CatsheeRS/stellarthing2d/docs/style.md

  - All defined variables are ALWAYS initialized
  - Four spaces are used, instead of TABS
  - Trailing spaces are always avoided
+ - Use pragma once
+ - Avoid templates (use `void*` instead) (the editor simply gives up when i write them)
+ - Add an "i" at the start of interface names (since C++ doesn't have an interface keyword, it's just classes), e.g. `ithingy`
  - Control flow statements are followed **by a space**:
 ```c
 if (condition) value = 0;